Plus500 is a successful and well-established platform that deals in Contracts for Difference (CFDs) and provides innovative trading technology.

 Info: A trader with a Plus500 account can trade CFDs on underlying financial instruments such as Forex, Stocks, Crypto currencies, Commodities, Options and Indices.

-80.6% of retail investor accounts lose money when trading CFDs with this provider.
+76.4% of retail investor accounts lose money when trading CFDs with this provider.

 Nonetheless, the minimum deposit is 100 euros on most funding methods such as debit or credit cards and electronic wallets and a 500 euro minimum on bank transfers.
 The company doesn’t charge customers for deposits and it doesn’t pass on any such charges levied on them.

 If a deposit is made by a user in a different currency to the one in which it is started in, Plus500 may pass on commissions and charges that incur in currency conversion.
 All of Plus500’s subsidiaries are authorised and regulated in their jurisdictions and comply with all the client money rules there.
 Any funds sent to a customer’s account with Plus500 are classified as client money and therefore given the maximum protection stated by regulatory requirements.

 Guidance on how to use Plus500 can be found on their webpage, but there are certain features worth highlighting.
 You can manage your risk with the company’s trading tools, by choosing “close at profit” or “close at loss” orders which can be added to your trades when opening a new position/pending order or when you are editing a current position.

 These mean you can set a specific rate at which your position will close, to protect any profit, or to minimize your loss.
 If you add a Guaranteed Stop order it puts a limit on your potential loss.
-Even if the instrument moves against you, your position will be closed at the specified price without a risk of any Slippage.
+Even if the instrument moves against you, your position will be closed at the specified price without risk of any Slippage.

 A checkbox can be used on the platform for Guaranteed Stop when an instrument is available for trading.
 If you place a Trailing Stop order it will help lock in a particular amount of profits and when you open a position or pending order with this it will stay open for as long as the price moves in your favour, closing automatically if the price changes by a certain amount.

 Plus500 also enables trading in cryptocurrencies using its CFD service.
 Mainly spearheaded by Bitcoin, Cryptocurrencies are increasingly part of the financial landscape.
 The word cryptocurrency is a general summary for all digital ways of exchange that use a cryptographic framework and security features so that they are protected by technology that makes it impossible to expand the supply by more than a predetermined algorithmic rate already known to the public.

-At the moment having cryptocurrencies as a speculative asset rather than real currency is more attractive, and with no government backing up the currency, their only foundation is people’s faith in their value, and so its only the market mechanism determines the prices of cryptocurrencies.
-There is more information on dealing in cryptocurrencies on the Plus500 website, where you can find out information such as the Plus500 minimum deposit UK for this.
+At the moment having cryptocurrencies as a speculative asset rather than real currency is more attractive, and with no government backing up the currency, their only foundation is people’s faith in their value, and so it's only the market mechanism determines the prices of cryptocurrencies.
+There is more information on dealing in cryptocurrencies on the Plus500 website, where you can find out information such as the Plus500 minimum deposit in UK for this.